-Hsin-Ying joined Jeroen Tromp's group as a postdoctoral research fellow in April 2013.
-She received her Ph.D. in Geosciences from National Taiwan University in 2012.
+Hsin-Ying Yang is currently (2014) a visiting student research collaborator with Jeroen Tromp's group.
+She joined in April 2013 as a postdoctoral research associate, yet now works abroad.
+Yang received her Ph.D. in Geosciences from National Taiwan University in 2012.
 Her primary research interest is using seismic waves to study the interior of the earth from various aspects, including development of measurement method and multi-scale inversions.
 During her Ph.D., Hsin-Ying focused on normal-mode summation and surface-wave tomography for southern Taiwan, under the supervision of Prof. Li Zhao and Prof. Shu-Huei Hung.
 She is currently working on imaging seismic structures at global scales by using mode data.

 Collaborations: Harriet Lau (Harvard), Hom Nath Gharti, Jessica Irving, and Jeroen Tromp.

 Wenjie Lei is a graduate student at the Department of Geosciences, Princeton University.
 He joined Prof. Jeroen Tromp's group in 2012.
 Wenjie has studied at the University of Science and Technology of China from 2008, and obtained his B.S. degree in Geophysics in 2012.
 His primary research interests include global seismology, tomography, and seismic wavefield simulation.